 What Is Quinoa and Why It’s Trending

-Quinoa is a protein-rich seed from the Chenopodium plant, packed with all nine essential amino acids.
-Unlike common grains, it serves as a complete protein source—a rarity in plant-based foods.
-This nutritional profile has earned it recognition in both gourmet kitchens and veterinary nutrition circles.
+A protein-rich seed of Chenopodium plant, quinoa is rich in all nine essential amino acids.
+It is a complete protein source, unlike typical grains, which is rare in plant-based foods.
+This nutritional profile has gained it fame both in gourmet kitchens and veterinary nutrition.

 The Growing Interest in Dog Nutrition